deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="dsstne">DSSTNE</a>

 Amazon's Deep Scalable Sparse Tensor Network Engine, or [DSSTNE](https://github.com/amznlabs/amazon-dsstne), is a library for building models for machine- and deep learning.
-It is the most recent of many open-source deep-learning libraries, released after Tensorflow and CNTK.
+It is one of the more recent of many open-source deep-learning libraries to be released, after Tensorflow and CNTK, and Amazon has since backed MxNet with AWS, so its future is not clear.
 Written largely in C++, DSSTNE appears to be fast, although it has not attracted as large a community as the other libraries.

-* (+) Handles Sparse encoding!
+* (+) Handles Sparse encoding
 * (-) Amazon may not be sharing [all information necessary to obtain the best results with its examples](https://github.com/amznlabs/amazon-dsstne/issues/24)
 * (-) Amazon has chosen another framework for use on AWS.